A little bit about me…

 Being gay and queer led me to experience early life with an acute sense of difference and not belonging.
 This allowed me to meet others who experienced life at the margins and made me aware of similar, but different, experiences of difference and marginalisation.
 My sense of difference and not belonging, is what still drives and motivates me to support others in their life paradoxes.

-That marked the beginning of a career, skill, and expertise which I acquired over time through dedicated effort, self-study, creativity, collaboration, and genuine excitement of being with people as they learn something new or reflect on a new perspective about something they already knew.
+That marked the beginning of a career, skill, and expertise which I’ve grown over time through dedicated effort, self-study, additional training, creativity, collaboration, and genuine excitement of being with people as they learn something new or reflect on a new perspective about something they already knew.
+Over the last 18 years and counting, I have created and delivered hundreds of lessons, public seminars, workshops, training sessions, and met thousands of people.